shakad72/group-7-gc/README.md

 - Shaka Dow
 - Wellington Ramsey

+# Requirements Met

+0 requirements of 32 have been implemented, which is 0%

 ## Development Tips

 - To run the MySQL docker image on your local PC during development, do the following: